s1vax/Pwnagotchi/README.md

           ```
 <br>

-   - En adicion al archivo anterior, vamos a modificar otros dos archivos: : `config.txt` y `cmdline.txt`.
-Lo haremos editandolos y abriendolos con el bloc de notas (dandole click derecho al archivo a editar, y seleccionando `Open with Notepad`).
+   - In addition to the previous file, we will modify two other files: `config.txt` and `cmdline.txt`.
+We will do this by editing them and opening them with Notepad (right-clicking the file to be edited and selecting `Open with Notepad`).

      - Para `config.txt`, eliminamos su codigo existente, y lo reemplazamos por: